I hear it all the time: How do I get my nonprofit Board to help with fundraising?

 Mistake #2: Herding.
 When you ask your Board as a group to help with something it’s called herding.
 And it doesn’t work.

-For example, if you stand up at a Board meeting and ask everyone to go get sponsors for your upcoming event, you’ll get a very low response, if any.
+For example, if you stand up at a Board meeting and ask everyone to go get matching dollars for your Giving Tuesday campaign, you’ll get a very low response, if any.
 They all think you’re talking to the other Board members and not them.
 Instead, take the time to talk to them individually to ask how they can best help get sponsors.

-Remember that not all of them are comfortable asking someone for money and others think they don’t know anyone who can be a sponsor.
+Remember that not all of them are comfortable asking someone for money and others think they don’t know anyone who will give big bucks.
 Through individual conversations, you can uncover the best way for Board members to support the event, and it might not be going after sponsorships.

 Be open to what THEY are interested in doing to help.

-Since Asking isn’t the only activity that qualifies as fundraising (stewardship, acknowledgement, and introductions also count!), there are lots of ways your Board members can jump in to help, no matter their comfort level with fundraising.
+Since Asking someone to give money isn’t the only activity that qualifies as fundraising (stewardship, acknowledgement, and introductions also count!), there are lots of ways your Board members can jump in to help, no matter their comfort level with fundraising.

 Here are 4 ways to get your Board to raise money during the holidays this year.

 1. Spread the word.
 Before someone will give to your nonprofit, they need to know you’re there.
-Ask your Board members to get you a speaking spot at the clubs and civic organizations they belong to.
+Ask your Board members to help.
+Ask them to get you a speaking spot at the clubs and civic organizations they belong to in November or December.
 It’s an easy thing for them to do and it will help you spread the word and raise awareness about your nonprofit’s work during fundraising season.

 2. Deepen relationships.
 Make a list of your top 100 donors and float it past your Board members to see who they know.
 Then ask them to help you deepen relationships with the folks they know.
 That can look like your Board member inviting her friend who is a donor to your organization for a personal tour.
 Or lunch for the three of you to talk about the future of the organization.
+Or even just personally signing the organization’s holiday card to that donor.
 There are lots of ways to build relationships, so find one that feels comfortable for your Board member and get busy.

-nonprofit board3.
-Thank donors.
+3. Thank donors.
 One of the easiest and most powerful things a Board member can do is to thank a donor.
 And there are lots of ways to do it.
-Ask your Board member to hand-write a thank-you note to a donor.
+Ask your Board member to hand-write a thank-you note to a donor, especially one they know.
 Or give your Board member a list of 10 of your best donors and ask them to call each donor to say “thanks.”
 Or have them shoot a personalized thank-you video which is the hottest way to thank donors ever.

 4. Ask for a donation.
 For the few Board members who are willing, invite them to ask their friends to make a year-end contribution to your nonprofit.
 They can do it by mail, email, or social media – whatever they feel most comfortable with.
+And if you provide them with the text to use, this is a pretty easy “yes” for most Board members.
 The important thing is that they ask without begging, apologizing or stuttering.
-Oh, and asking for money is a lot easier if they’ve made their own donation first, so you might be sure they have.
+Oh, and asking for money is a lot easier if they’ve made their own donation first, so you might be sure they have. 🙂

 The Bottom Line